SIGN UP TO OUR NEWS!

 Les Trois Vallées is world famous for being a vast ski area.
 In recent years the governing bodies have seen the rise in cycle tourism in other parts of the Alps, and have evidently decided to trump the lot.
 They have set about surfacing dirt trails, ski runs, and mountain bike tracks to connect the three valleys.
 If that is not exciting enough, wait until you hear that these new roads are closed to vehicles!
 They have created a mecca for road cycling, and today we get to check it out.

-The Col de la Loze (2304m) provided an exciting ending to the 2023 Tour de France queen stage, as it will to your holiday.
-You start by climbing to Méribel-les-Allues (1430m), a notable climb in its own right and where the ‘cycle path’ begins.
-Cycling on pristine car-free asphalt through this harsh, high mountain landscape is a unique experience that hopefully distracts you from the ever-changing (but generally very steep!) gradients and the final wall to the top of the cable car station on the col.
+The Col de la Loze (2304m) provided an exciting ending to the 2023 Tour de France queen stage, as it will to your holiday!
+You start by climbing to Méribel-les-Allues (1430m), a notable climb in its own right and where the dedicated cycle road begins.
+Cycling on pristine car-free asphalt through this magnificent high mountain landscape is a unique experience.
+It might even distract you from the ever-changing (but generally very steep!) gradients and the final wall to the top of the cable car station on the col.

-For those of you keen for the ultimate Trois Vallées challenge, your day starts by cycling up to Les Menuires (1800m), where you pick up the new road to the Col de la Tougnète (2400m) [this road is so new that at the time of writing this in July 2023 it has not yet been surfaced!].
+For those of you keen on the ultimate Trois Vallées challenge, your day starts by cycling up to Les Menuires (1800m), where you pick up the new road to the Col de la Tougnète (2400m) [this road is so new that at the time of writing this in July 2023 it has yet to be surfaced!].
 This climb is well-positioned to become a future Tour de France favourite.
-From here, you descend to Méribel and pick up our Classic Route to pass over the Col de la Loze to Courchevel.
+From here, you descend to Méribel and pick up our Classic route to pass over the Col de la Loze to Courchevel.

 Easier route: 42km with 1220m ascent [ride profile]